Back to top

 • Younger women can sometimes go through the menopause without having any symptoms at all.
 It is not certain why this happens but in this situation, blood tests are sometimes considered to help guide dosing because symptoms are not present.

-• There is evidence that optimal bone protection against osteoporosis from HRT occurs when the oestradiol level is over 200 pmol/L. There is still evidence for bone protection when the oestradiol level is lower, but a level may be checked to make sure absorption from HRT is adequate for the purpose you are taking it [3]
+• There is evidence that optimal bone protection against osteoporosis from HRT occurs when the oestradiol level is over 200 pmol/L. There is still evidence for bone protection when the oestradiol level is lower, and we don’t know exactly what the threshold is that we need to pass to prevent n=bone loss.
+A level is sometimes checked to make sure absorption from HRT is adequate for the purpose you are taking it [3]

 Can oestradiol levels be checked on any type of HRT?

-You should only check blood levels for oestradiol if you are using a patch or gel preparation.
+You should check blood levels for oestradiol if you are using a patch or gel preparation.
+Levels may be checked with Lenzetto spray – and all women using the oestradiol implants have their blood oestrogen monitored.

-The Lenzetto spray contains a chemical called octisalate which helps to form a depot store of oestradiol under the skin.
-There are concerns that this makes blood testing unreliable.
-If you are swallowing oestrogen as a tablet then the liver will affect its metabolism, and absorption relies on the gut.
-Absorption can be variable – for example depending on when you last ate.
+If you are swallowing oestrogen as a tablet most of the oestrogen is metabolised in the liver, and absorption relies on the gut.
+Absorption can be variable – for example depending on when you last ate and the blood level can vary significantly over 24 hours.
 These factors mean that blood testing is unreliable.

 If I am using a gel or patch preparation how reliable are blood tests for oestradiol?